faithfulalabi/Bitcoin_Price_Predictor/README.md

 # Bitcoin_Price_Predictor

-* A Machine Learning(ML) model that predicts if Bitcoins price will go up or down 7 days from now using it's basic historical data in order to be better than dollar cost averaging.
+* A Machine Learning(ML) model that predicts if Bitcoins price will go up or down 7 days from now using its basic historical data to be better than dollar-cost averaging.
 * [Check it out](http://futurecryptoprice.io/)
 * Check out the architecture
 * Read below for motivation, how to rebuild it locally, and model performance

 ## Motivation :
-I wanted to build an end to end Data ML product that didn't just live locally on my laptop.
-I also wanted to build a Web3 data related product, so I chose to provide an answer to a question I had, which was how can I be better than just [dollar cost averaging](https://www.investopedia.com/terms/d/dollarcostaveraging.asp#:~:text=Dollar%2Dcost%20averaging%20(DCA)%20is%20an%20investment%20strategy%20in,price%20and%20at%20regular%20intervals.)
+I wanted to build an end-to-end ML project that didn't just live locally on my laptop.
+I also wanted to develop a Web3 data-related product, so I chose to provide an answer to a question I had, which was how can I be better at [dollar-cost averaging](https://www.investopedia.com/terms/d/dollarcostaveraging.asp#:~:text=Dollar%2Dcost%20averaging%20(DCA)%20is%20an%20investment%20strategy%20in,price%20and%20at%20regular%20intervals.)
 Bitcoin?

 ## Rebuilding Locally: